ianoxley/weather-app/README.md

 - [  ] Deploy production build
 - [  ] Add missing tests for the `SummaryTabs` component
 - [  ] Move the Ajax request out of the `App` component and into a store
-- [  ] Cache the response from the API request in local storage for 3 hours (the API is only
+- [  ] Cache the response from the API request in local storage for 3 hours (the API is only updated every 3 hours)
 - [  ] Tidy up the CSS.
-Each component should ideally only load what it needs updated every 3 hours)
+Each component should ideally only load what it needs
+- [  ] Create a `WeatherIcon` component so the URL to load the icons from isn't in multiple places throughout the code